Prices verified June 22, 2026

 Time to first prescription: 5 days.

-Consultation type: Synchronous video consultation.
+Consultation type: Live video visit.

 Requirements: Weight, BMI, medical history, video visit.